suttonbm/suttonbm.github.io/_posts/projects/homebrew/2017-07-02-Mustang_Grape_Wine.md

 #### 7/11/2017
 Strained to secondary today.
 Ended up with more volume than originally planned - close to two gallons.
 Decided to strain into two separate gallon jugs instead of one plus mason jars.
 Added a can of red grape juice concentrate to one, hoping it ends up slightly sweet.
 The other was left dry.
 Added one campden tablet to each gallon.

+#### 8/1/2017
+I may have labeled these backwards.
+Seems like the one with "sweet" is less so?
+Either way, I'll just stick with the labelling and figure it out later.

+"Sweet": Bracingly sour.
+I may try to lower the acidity on this by adding KHCO3 to reduce sourness.
+This is part of the reason I think this one is actually the dry wine.
+The flavor is quite nice though, good grape flavor throughout.
+I may need to learn how to measure TA.
+I don't want to try acid reduction on this one before I know the actual amounts.
+I'll go ahead and oak this and read up on titration in the meantime.

+"Dry": Far less sour than the first, and somewhat more brilliant purple shade.
+Strong wild grape flavor to this one which was not apparent in the sweet version.
+Still bubbling slightly - might need to add a bit of nutrient to help it finish up.
+Will go ahead and add oak in the meantime.

+Added 10 american medium char cubes to each, and topped up with water.